arohner/lein-daemon/README.md

 Operation
 =========
 Lein daemon currently has three commands, `start`, `stop`, `check`.
-Start with `lein daemon start :name-of-service`.
+Start with `lein daemon start name-of-service`.
 This will call the -main function in the specified ns, with no arguments.
-Extra arguments may also be specified, like `lein daemon start :service foo bar baz`.
+Extra arguments may also be specified, like `lein daemon start service foo bar baz`.

 Stop the process with `lein daemon stop name-of-service`.
 Daemon will use the pid file to identify which process to stop.